 The Hollywood Brown Derby (8/10)

 The Hollywood Brown Derby pretty much stands in a league of its own as far as Hollywood Studios dining goes.
 It’s the parks’ only real signature-level restaurant and features a menu that is markedly more upscale than what you’ll find anywhere else in the park.

 It’s good, but it’s probably not going to rock your world, especially when compared to other signature dining locations on Disney property.
 The top menu item is their “Famous Cobb Salad”.
 The original Brown Derby restaurant was famous for pioneering the original Cobb salad.
 It’s a good restaurant for adults, but it’s not particularly interesting for kids.

 Oga’s Cantina (8/10)

 Oga’s Cantina is the long-awaited “Star Wars bar”, taking inspiration from the alien bar from the very first Star Wars film.
 While we highly recommend going here for a drink and the experience (complete with out-of-this-world alcoholic concoctions, a track-spinning droid and must-have souvenir cups), it has pretty much no food.

-You’ll only be able to find food here for breakfast and even that is a very limited menu.
+You’ll only be able to find a few snacks to nibble on like meat, cheese and jello cups.
 However, it does make up for the lack of meals with a huge list of cocktails, beer and wine.
 Oga’s is a 10/10 for a park bar, but there’s just not enough to food to make it outstanding as a “restaurant”.